TV Brasília: New headquarters and reformulation (2014–present)

-In January 2020, journalist Paula Lobão leaves the station.
-On February 2, the broadcaster starts broadcasting the National Alert program of TV A Crítica in partnership with RedeTV !, being one of the affiliates with greater participation in the journalistic. and in April of the same year, due to the pandemic of the new coronavirus, TV Brasília chose to show some programs directly from the home of their presenters, such as Vrum, DF Alerta and others.
-Some presenters recorded videos on the station's social networks, encouraging viewers to comply with social isolation.
+In January 2020, journalist Paula Lobão left the station.
+On February 2, the broadcaster started broadcasting the National Alert program of TV A Crítica in partnership with RedeTV!, being one of the affiliates with greater participation in the journalistic side.
+In April of the same year, due to the COVID-19 pandemic, TV Brasília chose to show some programs directly from the home of their presenters, programs such as Vrum, DF Alerta, and others.
+Some presenters recorded videos on the station's social networks, encouraging viewers to comply with social distancing.

-On April 21, 2020, Brasilia TV presented a celebration of Pedro Paulo and Matheus in celebration of his sixty years, integrated with the internet and social networks, and on the same day, earlier, a special edition of Jornal Local was shown. in commemoration of the sixtieth anniversary of the broadcaster and the capital.
-That day there was no exhibition of A Tarde é Sua and the rented time to Universal Church, ending at 6 pm on television for the National Alert but on the social networks of the broadcaster and YouTube followed on the air until 6:30 pm.
+On April 21, 2020, Brasilia TV presented a celebration of Pedro Paulo and Matheus in celebration of the sixtieth anniversary of the broadcaster and the capital, integrated with the internet and social networks, and on the same day, earlier, a special edition of Jornal Local was shown, also in commemoration of the station's and capital's sixtieth anniversary.
+That day A Tarde é Sua was preempted and the time given to Universal Church, ending at 6 pm on the television program National Alert, while on the social networks of the broadcaster and on YouTube going until 6:30 pm.
 The 3rd edition of TV Brasília Run, which would take place in May 2020, was canceled due to the pandemic.

 On July 13, 2020, Nikole Lima left TV Brasília after signing a contract with RecordTV Brasília.
 The following day, the journalist Wagner Relâmpago, who was in his home office, took over the presentation of DF Alerta.
-On June 18, 2020, the journalist Jéssica Nascimento, who worked in the reporting team of Jornal Local, announced the departure of TV Brasília and went on to RecordTV Brasília.
-On July 21, Rachel Castro who worked in the direction of DF Alerta leaves the station towards SBT Brasília.
-In August, the journalist Bruno Fonseca (known as Brunoso) is hired to present DF Alerta, after a year on TV A Crítica de Manaus, where he presented the journalist Alerta Nacional.
-Still in 2020, TV Brasília launches the reality show Os Infiltrados Brasília, being the first reality show to be made in the federal capital and Vrum Brasília, with 4 years on the air, is now called Vrum again, as it was at the time of its passage on Alterosa TV.
-And still in 2020, TV Brasília ends the production of Momento CBV and Vitrine Gastrô.
+On June 18, 2020, the journalist Jéssica Nascimento, who worked in the reporting team of Jornal Local, announced her departure from TV Brasília and also went on to RecordTV Brasília.
+On July 21, Rachel Castro, who directed DF Alerta left the station to go to SBT Brasília.
+In August, the journalist Bruno Fonseca (known as Brunoso) was hired to present DF Alerta, after a year on TV A Crítica de Manaus, where he presented the journalist Alerta Nacional.
+Still in 2020, TV Brasília launched the reality show Os Infiltrados Brasília, which was the first reality show to be made in the federal capital, and Vrum Brasília, which, after 4 years on the air is now called Vrum again, as it was at the time of its showing on Alterosa TV.
+And still in 2020, TV Brasília ended the production of Momento CBV and Vitrine Gastrô.

-In the first quarter of 2021, Chef Vinícius Rossignolli announced that he will switch from TV Brasília to TV Bandeirantes Brasília.
+In the first quarter of 2021, Chef Vinícius Rossignolli announced that he would switch from TV Brasília to TV Bandeirantes Brasília.